“I set My rainbow in the cloud, and it shall be for the sign of the covenant between Me and the earth (Genesis 9:13).”

 When I was at school my physics teacher explained how they came to be formed and the colours that you would normally see in one, i.e., red, orange, yellow, green, blue, indigo and violet.
 Sunlight passes through millions of rain droplets and it is split by refraction into its component colours.
 These are reflected and refracted back from the droplets to form the rainbow we see.
 If you are like me you are enthralled by the vision.

 To check out the theory of refraction, my physics teacher involved me and my classmates in doing a practical experiment with prisms.
 We had to devise a way to direct a beam of sunlight through a prism.
 I can’t remember how we did it, but miraculously the light split into its component colours in the right order, as in a rainbow.
-These colours were refracted through the prism onto a piece of paper and to another that acted as screen.
+These colours were refracted through the prism onto a piece of paper and to another that acted as a screen.
 To me it was pure magic and tremendously exciting.

 God’s Covenant Sign